PoisotLab/ms_metaweb_perspectives/README.md

 [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
 Indeed, previous work by @Eklof2013DimEco suggests that food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions.
+Simulation results by @Botella2022AppGra suggest that there is no best method to identify architectural similarities between networks, and that multiple approaches need to be tested and compared to the network descriptor of interest.

-The popularity of graph embedding techniques in machine learning is rather
-intuitive: while graphs are discrete objects, machine learning techniques tend to handle continuous data better.
+But the popularity of graph embedding techniques in machine learning is rather more intuitive than the search for structural invariants: while graphs are discrete objects, machine learning techniques tend to handle continuous data better.
 Therefore, bringing a discrete graph into a continuous vector space opens up a broader variety of predictive algorithms.

 | Method        | Embedding approach                   | Reference            | Species interactions application               |